Scottapotamas/zaphod-bot/firmware/README.md

 STM32F4 firmware for the zaphod-controller PCB.
 Manages the delta's servos and handles movement processing.

-Uses the CubeMX HAL as the starting base, with my own HAL on top of (or replacing) as applicable.
+Uses the ST LL (LowLayer) hal as a base, with my own HAL on top of (or replacing) as applicable.
 Written for the STM32F429VET6 target microcontroller.

 General system runs with event driven HSM design patterns, while background tasks use somewhat simple statemachines to handle operation.